thomatrixting/cookiecutter_personal/{{cookiecutter.project_slug}}/project_slug/install.md

 ## Set up project's module

-To move beyond notebook prototyping, all reusable code should go into the `module_name_proy/` folder package.
-To use that package inside your project, install the project's module in editable mode, so you can edit files in the `module_name_proy` folder and use the modules inside your notebooks :
+To move beyond notebook prototyping, all reusable code should go into the `{{cookiecutter.project_module_name}}/` folder package.
+To use that package inside your project, install the project's module in editable mode, so you can edit files in the `{{cookiecutter.project_module_name}}` folder and use the modules inside your notebooks :

 ```bash
 pip install --editable .